flosskosova/foss4g-2023/content/sponsor/CallForSponsorsOpportunities.md

         </div>
 {{< /rawhtml >}}

 Sponsors are the backbone of the conference.
-With their valuable support, the Local Organizing Committee can organize this great event that the entire geospatial community is waiting for.
+With their valuable support, we can organize this great event that the entire geospatial community is waiting for.

-We believe in inclusion and aspire to make FOSS4G 2021 accessible to the widest range of participants.
-The goal is to offer everyone a solid opportunity to learn, get inspired, inspire others, and enjoy the company of other geospatial enthusiasts.
+Any profits generated after this event will be reinvested into our FOSS ecosystem through OSGeo and its initiatives.
 By sponsoring FOSS4G 2021, you are extending your contribution to the free and open source geospatial community, a contribution that is essential to keeping this valuable community active.

-### Conference profile
+## Conference profile

-Estimated attendance: 900-1200
+FOSS4G is the best place to connect to other professionals and expand your possiblities.
+There will be social gatherings, session tracks, workshops, booth exhibition, and also several common spaces so attendees from all backgrounds can meet and connect.

+### Attendees

 - Developers and Users of GeoSpatial Software
 - Technical Leaders
 - Private Companies